 Our Salt Lake City family law attorney at the Ault Legal explains that the father’s name must be included on the birth certificate when a child is born to an unmarried couple.
 However, paternity can also be established after birth, but this will most likely be complicated if a legal dispute arises between unmarried parents when it comes to child support, child custody, and parent visitation.

 Do you want to learn more about your rights, duties, and obligations as an unmarried couple or parents in Utah?
-Schedule a free consultation by contacting the Ault Legal.
-Call our offices at 801-539-9000 or fill out this contact form for a free case evaluation.
+Schedule a consultation by contacting the Ault Legal.
+Call our offices at 801-539-9000 or fill out this contact form for you case evaluation.